-Fresh and crunchy, Parmesan Chive Corn on the Cob is the classic side dish recipe – hot and buttery for your next BBQ.
-Grilled or baked, it is perfect served with ribs and chicken!
+Fresh and crunchy, oven Parmesan Chive Corn on the Cob is the classic side dish recipe made hot and buttery for your next barbecue.
+Grilled or baked, it’s perfect served with ribs, chicken and beef.

 Did you know that there is a “right” way to shuck corn?
-Recently that I found out I had been shucking corn the wrong (hard) way for years… you know…standing over the sink, pulling off leaves and corn silk for what seems like FOREVER!
+Recently that I found out I had been shucking corn the wrong (hard) way for years… you know…standing over the sink, pulling off the husks and corn silk for what seems like FOREVER!
 Someone who I ridiculously call my “Corn Shuckin Superhero” showed me an easier way.
-Just rip down one or two husk leaves, break off the stem inside and then pull the corn ear away the husk!!
-DONE.
+Starting at the end where you can open the husks to see the corn, just rip down one or two husk leaves.
+Then break off the stem from the inside and pull the corn ear away from the remaining husks!
+Easy!

-Keep this recipe in your back pocket all year long.
+This recipe in so easy and delicious, you will want to keep it in your back pocket all year long.
 Even though I prefer to use fresh corn on the cob still in the husk, this corn tastes amazing using frozen cobs too!

 - Easy to make in the oven year round